medvir/VirMet/README.md

 This might take long.
 If it's taking too long, you might want to include the above commands in a `down.sh` file and run them overnight.

+Only the option `--viral` takes an argument: `n` for nucleotide and `p` for protein viral database.
+Currently only nucleotide sequences are used, while the protein ones are foreseen as useful in discovery of novel viral sequences (in a future version).

 ### Preparation: indexing databases